 Guardian’s Path with a 2-handed weapon gives a spirit generation bonus – THIS IS A TRAP.
 It’s a terrible passive for generation!
 The dual wield version, however, is amazing.

 Unity is a basic DPS increase.
 Right now it gives us 15% (5 from yourself, 5 from your follower, 5 from your Mystic Ally!
 No joke!).
 With Crudest Boots, this passive maxes out to 20%.
 (Yeah, so much for “Unity” eh?
 It can be maxed alone lol).

 Seize the Initiative is actually a great DPS increase.
 IT COMES AT A HUGE COST, LITERALLY.
 Spending 30% more spirit, since we attack that much faster!
 It’s unlikely you’ll be using this until later on in the game when you’re more progressed.

 Defense comes in the form of self-healing and damage reduction / mitigation.

 Self-healing for Monk is hard to come by.
 Life per Spirit Spent and Life per Hit are the best sources for the early game.
 Life per Spirit Spent comes in weapons and Spirit Stones.
-Life per Hit is best on weapons (but it appears in many other places).
+Life per Hit is best on weapons (but it appears in many other places, too).
 Don’t get too greedy with damage this early, I would even be happy using a 2H with LPFS and LPH on it.